-Google searches for press-on nails have grown by 32.2% through the past year.
-Experts put this down to the sheer convenience of stick-on nails… the lack of mess, a much lower need for dexterity (if I can do it with my two left thumbs, YOU definitely can!) and an ever-increasing variety of options, including custom made versions.
+Experts put this down to the sheer convenience of fake nails… the lack of mess, a much lower need for dexterity (if I can do it with my two left thumbs, YOU definitely can!) and an ever-increasing variety of options, including custom made versions.

-And I am not surprised.
-As someone who doesn’t have the patience to sit around while my nail polish dries, hates gel or acrylic manicures (the last time it took two months to rehabilitate my nails!), and would not even make an attempt at hand drawn nail art, press-on nails and nail stickers give a degree of flawlessness and convenience that’s beyond precious.
+Plus, since I wouldn’t even make an attempt at hand drawn nail art, press-on nails and nail stickers give a degree of flawlessness and convenience that’s beyond precious.